d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 - **--reboot=REBOOT**

 Use this flag to perform a reboot command function after completion of operations.
 For help with parameters and descriptions regarding the reboot flag, run `help reboot`.

+- **--userdefaults**

+Sets bios to user defaults instead of factory defaults.

+- **--manufacturingdefaults**

+Sets bios to manufacturer defaults instead of factory defaults.

 #### Inputs